shriyamsharma/shriyamsharma/README.md

   <em>
     I have completed my undergraduate from <a href="https://jssaten.ac.in/"> <b>JSS Academy of Technical Education</b>, Noida</a>.
-    A Java Programmer and MERN Stack Developer,</b>&nbsp;  who is obsessed with the idea of improving himself and wants a platform to grow and
+    A Java Programmer and MERN Stack Developer,</b>&nbsp;  who is obsessed with the idea of improving himself and learning new technology excites me.
-    excel.
   </em>
 </p>